401(k) Calculator - Maximize Your Retirement Savings

 🏢 Employer Match

-Free money from your employer, typically 50-100% of contributions up to a limit.
+Free money from your employer—typically 50-100% of contributions up to 3-6% of salary.

 📈 Tax-Deferred Growth